All Episodes

 We average more people on any given night, actually.

-So it's a little weird um to see that.
+So a little weird to see that.

-Uh, but you know, nobody trusts Georgie Stephanopoulos.
+But, you know, nobody trusts Georgie Stephanopoulos.

-It was a you know hostile crowd, hostile George, and uh the president just handled it with ease and grace.
+And the president just handled it with ease and grace.

-Um and it's now you know, my staff is having too much fun today, and they're like, well, you know what the song is, right?
+And they're like, well, you know what the song is, right?

 I'm like, I don't know.

-Oh, it's Ricky Martin.
+It's Ricky Martin.

-I mean, that was like a that was that was the entire culture loving that for a long time.
+I mean, that was like a, that was, that was the entire culture loving that for a long time.

 I have no idea why, but I thought he was a gifted, talented performer.

-Anyway, so then he gets at one point he goes on this rant, because if you could take care, if you were a quartermaster, you can sure in hell take care uh running uh, you know, um a department store um thing uh you know uh where in the second floor of the ladies' department or whatever, you know what I mean.
+Anyway, so then again, at one point, he goes on this rant because if you could take care, if you were a quartermaster, you can sure and hell take care running, you know, a department store thing, you know, where in the second floor of the ladies' department or whatever.

 I'm like, huh?